 Allotment Waiting List

-Some updates have recently been made to the Allotment waiting list page which is hosted and administered by Brighton and Hove City Council.
-The changes that have been made were agreed during the Allotment Strategy process.
-The strategy was created by Brighton and Hove City Council in partnership with the Brighton & Hove Allotment Federation and The Food Partnership and also in consultation with allotment holders in the city.
+Brighton and Hove Council have made changes to the allotment waiting list.
+The changes that have been made were recommended by the 2014 Allotment Strategy process.
+The strategy was created by Brighton and Hove City Council in consultation with the Brighton & Hove Allotment Federation and The Food Partnership and also with allotment holders in the city.

 From page 70 of the Allotment Strategy

 Covering the costs of managing the waiting list

 Managing the waiting list has a cost attached which currently is included in the general cost of running the service, meaning that the waiting list service is in effect paid for by existing plot holders.
 The strategy includes recommendations for improving the experience of people on the waiting list, particularly better communication with them, which could further increase the cost.

 This strategy recommends to help fund better management of the waiting list a non-refundable waiting list fee (£15) should be introduced.
 This fee is waived for groups listed below.

 Currently you are able to apply for an allotment free of charge if you